-Ye Olde Curiosity Shop (Temporarily Closed)
+Ye Olde Curiosity Shop (In Transition)

 This narrow, cluttered gift novelty store -- a mainstay of Seattle tourism -- never fails to please and revolt.
 Your host and hostess are Sylvester and Sylvia Mummy, a desiccated though likable couple behind glass.
 They are American rather than Egyptian mummies.

 Other Shop denizens include a virtual family of Barnum Mer-creatures: a Mermaid, a Mer-Baby, and a Mer-dog named "Petri-Fido."

 The requisite freak pig in a jar shares space with a ship scale model constructed entirely of matchsticks.
 There is a 350-year-old "African voodoo monkey;" its intestines have been removed and braided onto its head.